 Able Jr., Elijah

 Elijah Able, Jr. was the child and namesake of the Church of Jesus Christ of Latter-day Saint’s most prominent Black priesthood holder.
 Unlike his father who was consistently defined in public records as having Black-African ancestry, Elijah Jr. eventually passed as white.
-His life thus represents the difficulties that some people of mixed racial ancestry faced in an American society and church that so heavily privileged whiteness.
+His life thus represents the difficulties that some people of mixed racial ancestry faced in an American society and church that privileged whiteness.

 Able was born December 25, 1859 in Salt Lake City, Utah.
 His parents, Elijah and Mary Ann Adams both resided in Salt Lake City at the time.
 He is listed on the 1860 census as one of five children living in the Able home in Salt Lake City’s Thirteenth Ward.
 The census taker indicated Able was a one-year-old boy, born in Utah, and labeled him mulatto with the rest of his family.
 Both his mother and father were of mixed racial ancestry, hence the family’s designation as mulatto, a racial classification that would follow Elijah Jr. at least until 1900 when he began to pass as white.
 The senior Able had financial struggles that by 1870 appear to have forced the family to move to Ogden, Utah.
 The now ten-year-old Able, still labeled a mulatto by the census taker, lived with his family in Ogden that year.
 His birthplace was again listed as Utah, something that Elijah Jr. eventually changed as he transitioned to white.